 They’re all super hardy plants, so you don’t have to worry about having a black thumb with these guys.
 And you don’t have to pop a plant in every spare inch of your home, two or three per room is plenty.
 Placing them beside your bed, on your desk, or anywhere else you spend a lot of time (near the TV!) helps you fully reap their air-cleansing benefits.
 Oh and if you have a puppy who likes to dig, we’ve found that a layer of river rocks atop the soil in each planter is an effective (and attractive) way to keep puppy pawing to a minimum.

 What about you guys?
 Do you have any house plants that make your day (bonus if they’re impossible to kill)?
 Any other tips for cleaner indoor air and happier lungs?
-Do tell.

 This comment section is currently closed.